VirtualBrainLab/ephys-link/README.md

    connected to the computer.
 Follow the instructions on that repo for how to set up the Arduino.

-**NOTE:** Ephys Link is an HTTP server without cross-origin support.
-The server is currently designed to interface with local/desktop instances of Pinpoint.
-It will not work with the web browser versions of Pinpoint at this time.

 ## Launch from Pinpoint (Recommended)

 Pinpoint comes bundled with the correct version of Ephys Link.
 If you are using Pinpoint on the same computer your